 ***Update*** If you’re going to treat one ear, go ahead and treat both.
 That would have saved us both some sleep.
 I did repeat the remedy the next morning as well, but we have not had to repeat again.

 There is one benefit to using the onion half over the juice: Sometimes, the feeling of “water” in the ear is a bit traumatic.
-If your child is picky about water in their ears, you can also just place half of the onion over their ear. it’s nice to warm it slightly, but onions heat VERY quickly, so be careful not to over-warm it to the point where it burns.
-The vapors of the onion are plenty potent enough to do the job.
+If your child is picky about water in their ears, or if there is *any* chance that the ear drum could be perforated, you can do this method instead.

 A Fantastic Tool for Your Home Remedy Kit